Leviathan121005/University-Programming-Portfolio/README.md

 </p>

-Language: Python
+Language: Python (requires tkinter)

 Description: A basic mobile snake game

 How to run:
-- Open this repository in a codespace.
+- Open this repository in a local codespace.
 - Type `cd "Snake Game"` in the terminal window to change the directory.
 - Continue typing `python3 snake_game.py` to start the game.